ososib/Option-Pricing/README.md

 # Option Pricing Program

-This program is designed to price options using provided market data and trade information.
-It calculates the present value, equity delta, and equity vega for each trade entry.

 ## Description

 This program is designed to price options using provided market data and trade information.
 It calculates the present value, equity delta, and equity vega for each trade entry.